srmo/raytracerchallenge-java/README.md

 I guess, at this point we just don't care about which ray was responsible for the intersection.
 "We'll cross this bridge when we get there".

 Last piece is the `IntersectionTracker`, which does it exactly what it says.
 It keeps track of all intersections per `GeometryObject`.

+### Day 5.2
+Just when I thought I had it.
+The next section starts.
+We are now at "transforming rays and spheres" and a little box in the book, titled *World Space vs. Object Space* - I don't get it, my head spins.
+I wonder if I can find intuitive access to this.

+I decided to increase `EPSILON` for my matrices.
+I just feel itchy when I see all those doubles, confined to the Epsilon of my meager floats.

+Yeah!
+Let's use a logging framework.
+Yes, the corporate is all SLF4J and stuff, but I just found [TinyLog](https://tinylog.org).
+Let's try this (found via german blog https://blog.doubleslash.de/welches-logging-framework-fuer-java-nutzen/).
+It talked about "for small projects", what a perfect fit!
+Begone SOUT!